ASH urges the Government to take a harm reduction approach to e-cigarettes

 E-cigarettes as a gateway to smoking and addiction

 Concerns gateway to smoking or flavours attracting non-smokers and young people to take up vaping have not materialised.
-Data from the ASH year 10 survey shows than 1% of year 10 vapers have never smoked.
+Data from the ASH year 10 survey shows less than 0.5% of never smokers reported vaping daily.

 E-cigarettes and stopping smoking